databricks/reference-apps/logs_analyzer/app/README.md

 This directory contains code from the chapters, assembled together to form a sample logs analyzer application.
-Other libraries that are not discussed have been pulled in for making this a more polished application.
+Other libraries that are not discussed have been used to make this a more finished application.
-These are the features of our MVP (minimal viable product) logs analyzer application.
+These are the features of our MVP (minimal viable product) logs analyzer application:

 * Reads in new log files from a directory and inputs those new files into Spark Streaming.
 * Compute stats on the logs using Spark - stats for the last 30 seconds are calculated as well as for all of time.